-Maybe it’s human nature or maybe it’s the development in technology and the large amount of information that makes it easier for us to engage with visuals rather than written words – videos, pictures, infographics and more.
+Maybe it’s human nature or maybe it’s the development in technology and a large amount of information that makes it easier for us to engage with visuals rather than written words – videos, pictures, infographics, and more.
 So it is no wonder that businesses are looking for alternatives to the traditional methods.

 In another past article Wanted: Arts majors for High-Tech, Shai Ozon, CEO of One1 Group, an Israeli IT company said that “Apple’s success did not stem from the fact that their computers were better than IBMs, rather from the synthesis of disciplines;” Apple’s success derives from different reasons but there is no argument that its designs set the bar very high in user experience and ease of usability.
 Zack Zigdon, co-founder and global operations manager of the start-up company Innovid mentioned that “the company’s first employee was a Creative Director, which is a position that does not exist at high-tech companies”.
 Zigdon highlighted the importance of this creativity characteristic in employees.

 Besides working with artists on specific challenges, companies are looking to implement artists’ practices in their daily life.
-Apple for example teaches it employees about Picasso – yes, yes, Picasso – the grand master of minimalism (not the art movement J ), the artist who managed to draw a massive bull in just few lines.
+Apple for example teaches its employees about Picasso – yes, yes, Picasso – the grandmaster of minimalism (not the art movement J ), the artist who managed to draw a massive bull in just a few lines.
 So is it surprising that Apple, which has products that are minimal and beautiful, is teaching Picasso?

 I guess we will see more of this trend.
 If anyone is familiar with any other similar art activities out there, please share by email. you are familiar with more worth mentioning art activities in business companies, please send me an email, would love to know and write about it.